wp-media/imagify-plugin/README.md

 # Imagify Image Optimizer

-Optimize images in one click: reduce image file sizes, convert WebP, keep your images beautiful… and boost your loading time and your SEO!
+Optimize images in one click: get lighter images without losing quality, convert WebP and speed up your website!

-Speed up your website with our image optimizer and get lighter images without losing quality.

 Imagify is the most advanced tool to optimize images.
 You can now use this power directly in WordPress.

 After enabling it, all your images including thumbnails will be automatically optimized when uploaded into WordPress.
-You can also use Imagify to convert WebP images for free.
+You can also use Imagify to convert WebP images, which will additionally reduce the size of your website making it faster.

 WooCommerce and NextGen Gallery compatible.